John5en/John5en/README.md

-### Hello
+## Hello 👋

-I am a Front End Developer student at Noroff, and I am about to finish my first year.
+I am a Front End Developer student at Noroff, and I am about to finish my first year of studies.

-I am learning:
+### I am learning:
 - HTML
 - CSS
 - Javascript